-Outdoor education providers provide challenging outdoor rope courses, archery and many outdoor team-building activities that help build individual sense of self and collective teamwork among our students.
+Outdoor education and field-trips provide challenging outdoor rope courses, archery, swimming, and many team-building activities that help develop individual sense of self and collective teamwork amongst our students.
 For incoming 6th graders, they are given opportunities to push their own limits and create a new experience for themselves.